 What naive Bayes is learning?

-Observe again the case for continuous features with a Gaussian model, if we fix the variance for each feature to be σ (i.e. not a parameter of the model any more), then the prediction becomes
+Observe again for the case of continuous features with a Gaussian model, if we fix the variance for each feature to be σ (i.e. not a parameter of the model any more), then the prediction becomes